 Let your child write freely without any correction.
 Journals are for (everyone together now) EXPRESSION not perfection.

 You’re encouraging fluency.
-One way to discourage journal writing is to insist on using lines and writing in perfect spelling.
+One way to discourage writing is to insist on using lines and writing in perfect spelling.
 That can really stop the flow of writing.

 Summer journal writing provides a way for kids to: